Skip to main content

 Research Fellows

-Isabel Gortner, Political Science and Legal Studies, Weinberg College of Arts and Sciences '26 (left)
+Isabel Gortner, Political Science and Legal Studies, Weinberg College of Arts and Sciences '26 (right)

 Faculty Mentor